 The user interface does not need any type of hardware to be tested.
 If you have an application that can run on minimum configurations and the only thing it focuses on is how well it looks, a virtual testing platform is the best choice for you and you can just go ahead with that.

 Network conditions are one of the major focus areas in mobile app testing because of the regular mobile usage by the user.
 The different bandwidths on which different users operate cannot be anticipated.
 Even if we analyze the data and consider that so many people are today on 4G and above, it does not alter the fact that network conditions are unreliable when the device is on the move.
-Some experts say that mobile app testing should also focus on offline data management to avoid bluntly showing the user about the poor networks.
+Some experts say that mobile app testing (android app testing and iOS app testing) should also focus on offline data management to avoid bluntly showing the user about the poor networks.

 The focus has been so much that almost all of our mobile app testing options now come equipped with network bandwidth throttle.
 Even chrome dev tools can help you select networks.
 Virtual testing platforms have started giving options for network throttle and there are software like ‘Clumsy’ that can help you lose or tighten the bandwidth number for testing.
 But all of these options are not enough to test your application’s performance in real conditions.